 Garbage and Recycling

-As the Airbnb host, you are responsible for instructing your guests on how to properly dispose of garbage and recycling.
+Airbnb hosts are responsible for instructing guests on how to properly dispose of garbage and recycling.

 The Guest Reliability Standards state that guests cannot leave a listing in a “state that requires excessive or deep cleaning.”
 Outside of this policy requirement, it is up to the host to decide how a guest should deal with trash left behind from their stay.